How much must a country's net CO2 emissions be reduced to meet the Paris Agreement?

 budget into country budgets can be done in many different ways.
 One way of doing it is to divide the global

 budget into a budget per person, and then assigning a budget to a country based on its population.
-This is often
+This way to

 that the global budget to limit warming to 1.5°C above pre-industrial (1850-1900) levels with a 66% probability of

-How big is a country's equitable carbon budget?
+How big is a country's carbon budget, when dividing the global carbon budget per person?

 Same emission reduction amount every year